tstraus/entdlr/README.md

 ## endfor
 ## endfor
 ```
 If more capability is required in Inja scripts, you may write additional functions in Wren.
 Wren functions must be defined in a file next to the template file with the same name, but with the filename extension `.wren`.
 These scripts must have a class named `Functions`, who's static methods are those that are made available in Inja.
 Other classes and modules can be used in these methods, but they are not directly exposed to Inja.
+Files that define additional modules must be in the same directory as the template.
 The value returned from the Wren function is then given to Inja.

 ```javascript
 // [ ./Example.wren ]